 "Brussels sprouts are best when caramelized," says Gavin Kaysen of Spoon and Stable.
 "Tossing the roasted vegetables with rich, salty fish sauce enhances the sweet notes created by the cooking process.

-Grilled Chicken Skewers with Asian Pear Slaw
+Grilled Chicken Skewers With Asian Pear Slaw

 Marjorie Meek-Bradley of Ripple relies on fish sauce to bring a new dimension to marinades and vinaigrettes.
-She finds that this salty pantry stape is especially appealing in crisp salads.
+She finds that this salty pantry staple is especially appealing in crisp salads.
 "Fish sauce creates this exotic Thai flavor without being overpowering," she says.

 Sweet and Spicy Carrot Soup